Movies Made in Alaska

 Captain (Cap) Austin E. Lathrop who built the 4th Avenue Theater, the Impress and the Denali theater in Anchorage, wanted to produce movies in Alaska.
 So he put together the Alaska Moving Pictures Corp. and even built a studio in downtown Anchorage.
 That building later became the Anchorage Community Center.

-The Alaska Moving Pictures Corp only ended up producing one movie -
+Alaska Moving Pictures Corp. only ended up producing one movie.

-“The Chechahcos” was shot in 1923 with a budget of $75,000, which wouldn't pay for catering on a big budget Hollywood movie these days.
+The 1923 budget for “The Chechahcos” came in at $75,000, which wouldn't pay for catering on a big budget Hollywood movie these days.

-The movie's interiors were shot on a sound stage built by Cap Lathrop at the east end of 4th Avenue in Anchorage, Alaska.
+A sound stage built by Cap Lathrop at the east end of 4th Avenue in Anchorage, Alaska is where they filmed interior scenes.

 Alaskan artist Sydney Laurence apparently created some of the movie's titles.